DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FOREX-CONTRACT/PROCESSING/Inquiries.md

 # Inquiries

 ## Allocated documents
 Users can view and delete (where invoice not posted) allocated forex contract documents by using the **Allocated documents** button.
-Deleting the select Forex number is the same as unlinking the Forex number on Link to forex contract. <br>
+Deleting the select Forex number is the same as unlinking the Forex number on **Link to forex contract**. <br>

-The Allocated documents inquiry form can be accessed via:
+The **Allocated documents** inquiry form can be accessed via:
 -	**Forex contract forms** - On the Action Pane, on the Forex contracts tab, in the Manage group
 -	**Purchase order header** - On the Action Pane, on the Invoice tab, in the Forex contract group
 -	**Purchase order lines** - On the Financials FastTab